PietroFilippo/torrent-finder-cli/README.md

   - Toggle individual search engines on and off per provider from the same menu.
   - Add custom include/exclude keywords to quickly find the exact release you want.
   - **Shared keybinds with the episode picker:** `a` select all • `i` invert • `c` clear presets • `w` save • `v` / `Shift+V` visual anchor + range toggle • `Space` toggle current.
-  - **Persistent across runs:** engine toggles, active filter presets, search history, usage stats, the quiet-mode flag, the chosen download folder, and the dismissed-warning state all live in `filter_state.json` next to the script, so configuration sticks after you close the program.
+  - **Persistent across runs:** engine toggles, active filter presets, search history, usage stats, the quiet-mode flag, the chosen download folder, and the dismissed-warning state all live in `filter_state.json` in your user data folder (see [Where your data lives](#where-your-data-lives)), so configuration sticks after you close the program.
 Mutations are held in an in-memory cache and flushed on exit or after destructive actions (clear history, reset stats, filter-menu Confirm) — no per-event disk hit.
 - **Search History:** Press `H` on the provider screen (or `Tab` then `H` at the search prompt) to browse past searches.
 Filter by provider (`P`), date range (`D`, today/week/month), and sort order (`S`).
 Each entry shows the provider, relative timestamp, and the filter presets that were active at search time.
 Pick an entry to re-run the query; clear history with a confirmation modal.
 - **Usage Stats:** Press `S` on the provider screen (or `Tab` then `S` at the search prompt) to open a scrollable stats page showing session count, total runtime, searches, top queries, torrents picked, method picks vs. completions (with success rate), avg seeders of picks, and preset usage counters.
 Reset all stats from the same screen, guarded by a confirmation modal.
 - **Confirmation Modals:** Destructive actions (clear history, reset stats) share a unified red Y/N panel so you can't nuke state with a stray keypress.